srisowmya2000/SplunkFirewalldashboard/README.md

 **Splunk Firewall Dashboard**

 Greetings, everyone!
-In this repository, I will delve into the intricacies of creating a Firewall dashboard using Splunk.
+In this repository, I will delve into the intricacies of creating a Firewall dashboard using Splunk.By having a firewall dashboard, It helps the security team to heightened visibility into network traffic flowing through the organization's firewalls.
+It enables the rapid detection of anomalies and threats by visualizing key firewall logging data.
+Security teams can gain enhanced situational awareness and threat intelligence through ongoing firewall log analysis, which helps them safeguard digital assets, uphold regulatory compliance, and improve the security posture of the company.

 **Splunk** is a powerful tool designed for log analysis, simplifying tasks such as data collection, management, sorting, and searching.
 Within the Splunk tool, we employ SPL _(Search Processing Language)_ to navigate and query the data.
 You can install Splunk from the official website, and a free version is available.

-For the Firewall log, I sourced data from a GitHub repository.
+For the Firewall log, I sourced data from a GitHub repository[1]

 Upon obtaining data, the first crucial step is to determine its structure—whether it is structured or unstructured.
 In my case, the data is structured, and extensive, and has been divided into two files.
 Both files have been uploaded to Splunk.